AspiringDevelopers/Web3-Medical-Invoice/README.md

 # Web3-Medical-Invoice
-Medical Billing System with Metamask integration, activation using  ConnectKit and Web3 tooling
+Medical Billing System with Metamask integration using SocialCalc, activation using  ConnectKit and Web3 tooling

 ## Prerequisites